Set-Up Guideline for Online Rehearsals

 *Harp-camera slightly on your left; piano- camera either right or left; organ- various

-• Distance from the device: with your camera being close enough to capture your instrument and face in “landscape” mode.
+• Distance from the device: Ensure that your camera is positioned good enough to capture both your instrument and face in ‘landscape’ mode.

-• Earphones or headphones: Because your instrument’s sound volume is louder than a computer speaker’s, you need an earphone so that you can play your instrument and listen to the reference soundtrack at the same time.
-Siblings are encouraged to have their own device respectively.
-Wearing earbuds is okay.
+• Earphones or headphones: Since your instrument’s sound volume exceeds that of a computer speaker, it’s important to use earphones.
+This allows you to play your instrument while listening to the reference soundtrack simultaneously.
+We encourage siblings to have their own devices.
+Wearing earbuds is acceptable.

-• Experiences during Zoom meetings: Apple computer works best; recent iPad or iPhone works better; Dell computer works well; Chromebook works poorly (video interrupted & audio noise).
-If you plan to purchase a new device, consider a camera-built-in laptop computer.
+• Experiences during Zoom meetings: Apple computer works best; recent iPad or iPhone works better; Dell computer works well; Chromebook works poorly with video interruptions & audio noise.
+If you are planning to purchase a new device, consider a desktop or laptop computer with a built-in camera.

 Where Do I Get Accessories?